lilakat/starbound-mod-template/README.md

 ---

-If you're on windows, shift+right click in the folder and open in terminal/powershell.
+If you're on windows, shift+right click in the folder and open in terminal or powershell.
 Now type:
 ``` bash
 .\win32\asset_unpacker.exe .\assets\packed.pak .\UnpackedAssets\
 ```